Mesh&Net

 |---|---|---|---|---|

-| Insect netting | 100% virgin HDPE, 3% UV | 30 to 150 gsm; mesh 18x14 to 50x25 | 1 to 5 m | 50 / 100 / 200 m |
+| Insect Netting | 100% virgin HDPE, 3% UV | 30 to 150 gsm; mesh 18x14 to 50x25 | 1 to 5 m | 50 / 100 / 200 m |

-| Shade netting | 100% new HDPE, UV or non-UV | 30% to 95% shade; 30 to 150 gsm | 1 to 12 m | 10 / 25 / 50 / 100 m |
+| Shade & Privacy Netting | 100% new HDPE, UV or non-UV | 30% to 95% shade; 30 to 150 gsm | 1 to 12 m | 10 / 25 / 50 / 100 m |

-| Anti-hail netting | 100% virgin HDPE, UV treated | mesh 8 to 50 mm; 50 to 100 g/m2 | 1 to 10 m | 50 to 300 m |
+| Anti-Hail Netting | 100% virgin HDPE, UV treated | mesh 8 to 50 mm; 50 to 100 g/m2 | 1 to 10 m | 50 to 300 m |

-| Mesh bags | 100% new PP | weaves 10x10 to 14x14 | std 1000 x 600 mm | 500 / 1000 pcs per bale |
+| Mesh Bags | 100% new PP | weaves 10x10 to 14x14 | std 1000 x 600 mm | 500 / 1000 pcs per bale |

 How to use this reference

 - Identify your target (pest, shade level or hail profile) with the tables above.
+For hail, the ROI estimator turns your crop value and hail frequency into an avoidable-loss figure.

 - Size the order with the coverage calculator or the roll layout planner.

-- Build a complete spec with the RFQ spec builder, or go straight to the quote form.
+- Build a complete spec with the RFQ spec builder or go straight to the quote form.
 We reply within 2 business days.

 Sources